Tree House Recovery Colorado

 A Comprehensive Guide

 There has been concern over recent years about the heightened risks tied to the deadly combination of fentanyl and Xanax.
-While fentanyl is a powerful pain reliever and Xanax can help relieve anxiety and panic disorders—its misuse can be extremely dangerous.
+While fentanyl is a powerful pain reliever and Xanax can help relieve anxiety and panic disorders, misusing these substances can be extremely dangerous.

 XANAX AND FENTANYL IMAGE.